 Assess any geomorphic changes in the Wairoa River due to the ongoing operation of the Kaimai HEPS, major flood events, or longer-term trends as survey data becomes available over five-yearly intervals; and

-Provide recommendations regarding the methodology for the ongoing monitoring surveys (including the frequency of surveys over the life of this consent), and recommendation to manage sediment or erosion effects caused by the continued operation of the Kaimai Hydro-Electric Power Scheme.
+Provide recommendations regarding the methodology for the ongoing monitoring surveys (including the frequency of surveys over the life of this consent), and recommendations to manage sediment or erosion effects caused by the continued operation of the Scheme.

+The Consent Holder must implement the certified Sediment Monitoring Plan.

+(a) In the event that the Sediment Monitoring Report includes recommendations to manage sediment or erosion effects caused by the continued operation of the Scheme (see Condition 12.2(c)iii) the Consent Holder must provide (with the Report) detail as to how it is proposing to respond to the recommendations and the reasons for its response.

+(b) The proposed response must be submitted to the Bay of Plenty Regional Council for review and written confirmation and must not be implemented until that written confirmation has been provided.
+For the purposes of this condition, written confirmation means written notice from the Bay of Plenty Regional Council that it is satisfied the proposed response is consistent with the purpose of the monitoring set out in condition 12.1 and addresses the recommendations in the monitoring report.

+Advice Note

 The Bay of Plenty Regional Council shall review the Sediment Monitoring Reports provided on a five yearly basis and determine whether any changes to the monitoring methodology and frequency of monitoring is required.

-The Bay of Plenty Regional Council shall also determine whether there is a need to serve notice on the consent holder of its intention to review the conditions of this resource consent in accordance with Sections 128 to 131 of the Resource Management Act 1991 in order to implement changes to the management of sediment or erosion effects caused by the continued operation of the Kaimai Hydro-Electric Power Scheme.
+The Bay of Plenty Regional Council shall also determine whether there is a need to serve notice on the consent holder of its intention to review the conditions of this resource consent in accordance with Sections 128 to 131 of the Resource Management Act 1991 in order to implement changes to the management of sediment or erosion effects caused by the continued operation of the Scheme (see Condition 1.13).

 NATIVE FISH PASSAGE MANAGEMENT PLAN